 Step 3 – Brew Your Espresso

-Turn on your espresso machine and brew that sweet, sweet espresso.
+Turn on your espresso machine and make a double shot of espresso.
 It should take only 20 to 30 seconds for your drink to be ready.

 Step 4 – Steam the Milk